w3f/polkadot-wiki/docs/general/faq.md

 ### Are parachains ephemeral?
 What happens when a parachain loses the next auction?

 Parachains are not ephemeral.
-As long as someone is keeping the data for a parachain, the parachain can move between being a permanent parachain, an [on-demand parachain](../learn/learn-parachains.md#on-demand-parachains), or a separate sovereign chain at different points of its lifetime.
+As long as someone is keeping the data for a parachain, the parachain can move between being a parachain, an
+[on-demand parachain](../learn/learn-parachains.md#on-demand-parachains), or a separate sovereign chain at different points of its lifetime.
 Especially with on-demand parachains, parachains can produce blocks when their usage and throughput makes it necessary.